robconery/blog/_posts/2015-09-03-hello-elixir-wow.md

 For me it's both a positive and a negative reason.
 I remember the joy I felt when Ruby/Rails hit the scene, dragging me away from .NET.
 Five or so years later, Node came along and made life so much simpler - moving away from the monolithic web monster that's so easy to create with Rails.

-But Node is Javascript, and to be honest my programming skills have eroded **tremendously** since I started doing Node full time over the last 4 years or so.
+But Node is JavaScript, and to be honest my programming skills have eroded **tremendously** since I started doing Node full time over the last 4 years or so.
 I found this out when I tried to write some C# a few weeks ago.
 Ugh.

 C# introduced me to some very interesting programming concepts, which I further exercised with Ruby and then flat-out ditched while working with JavaScript.
 Sigh.